jhx0/bsdfetch/README.md

 **Lucas Holt** (https://www.midnightbsd.org/) - For porting bsdfetch to MidnightBSD.
 **rilysh** (https://github.com/rilysh) - For porting bsdfetch to NetBSD and DragonflyBSD.
 **vins** (@sehnsucht@social.sdf.org) - For improving the CPU handling and enabling uptime on NetBSD.
 Also, for informing about possible breakage with wrong include (sys/time.h) affecting FreeBSD (based) systems.
 And for overhauling a large part of the code.
-**Thomas Adam** (https://github.com/ThomasAdam) - Using void in function prototypes without argmuents.
+**Thomas Adam** (https://github.com/ThomasAdam) - Using void in function prototypes without arguments.